 - Providing false or misleading statements to scare you into paying the debt

-Is there a way to stop collectors’ calls?
+Is there a way to stop debt collection calls?

-You can stop debt collector harassment, and it’s not as hard as you think.
+You can stop collection calls, and it’s not as hard as you think.
 A simple letter asking them to stop calling is all it takes.
 If they keep calling, they violate the law and could face the consequences.

-To ask the collection agency to stop contacting you, write a cease and desist letter.
+To ask the debt collector to stop contacting you, write a cease and desist letter.
 You can write this on your own, and you don’t need an attorney’s help.
-Just make sure you’re writing the letter to the appropriate collection agency.
+Just make sure you’re writing the letter to the appropriate debt collection agency.
 Check the name and address and include your name and account number in the letter.
 You will also want to send the letter via certified mail with return receipt requested.

 Make sure you clearly state that you want the debt collector to stop calling you.
 Also, include any other places or people the collector has called that you want them to stop calling.
 Your final statement should mention that you will file a complaint with the FTC if they don’t follow through.
 This statement alone usually gets them to stop.